-However, we can explore a great deal of sonic possibilities by recording our loop and then running out of the looper into other effects pedals.
+However, we can explore many sonic possibilities by recording our loop and then running out of the looper into other effects pedals.
 Having a loop on repeat will allow us to remove our hands from the guitar or bass and start tweaking parameters of effects down the line.

 This is similar to how a lot of modular synthesis/Eurorack-type music is done.
-It’s really fun and creative to apply this style of approach to guitar and it’s made possible with looper pedals!
+It's amusing and creative to apply this style of approach to guitar, and it's made possible with looper pedals!